INN-SFU/BRS_DataManagement/diary_anonymization/diary_anonymization.md

 This script creates an additional "qualtrics_or_transcribed" column to a csv, with value "qualtrics" for each row.
 This intended for use with older anonymized CSV files (from qualtrics) for a **single participant** and overwrites the input CSV (which is an ouput of an older version of the sleepDiary_anonymization.py script).
 No other data in the file is altered. **Be sure to test this script on copies of input files before overwriting**

 Usage:
-`python /path/to/sleepDiary_anonymization.py /path/to/example_non-anonymized_diary.csv participant_ID`
+`python /path/to/append_column_to_qualtrics_diary.py /path/to/example_anonymized_diary.csv`

-This command will generate `<participant_ID>_sleepDiary.csv` in your current working directory (the directory you run the python command from).
+This command will overwrite the anonymized sleep diary.